kylepalos/useful-scripts/README.md

 ## Script #3: quantify_rnaseq_with_salmon.sh"

 Algorithms like [salmon](https://combine-lab.github.io/salmon/) and [kallisto](https://pachterlab.github.io/kallisto/about) quantify RNA-seq data without mapping reads to a reference genome.
 This seems to be the community's preferred way to quantify RNA-seq data due to it's accuracy, efficiency, and reproducibility.
 This script goes through making the index for Salmon and quantifying RNA-seq reads.

+## Script #4: correlation_gene_expression.R"

+I often work with adjacent or overlapping genes and want to know if a subset of them have correlated gene expression patterns.
+This script walks through making a fake example count matrix and correlates all genes in a pairwise manner which can be easily worked with for downstream analyses.